 The Olympia Theatre

-The Olympia is a beautifully preserved theatre in the heart of Dublin City, and one of Dublin’s most loved music venues.
-It hosts a wide range of events every year including live music, comedy & theatre shows and its city centre location makes it a great choice for anyone staying at the Dublin Citi Hotel.
+The Olympia Theatre is a beautifully preserved theatre in the heart of Dublin City.
+One of Dublin’s most loved music venues.
+Surely, hosts a wide range of events every year including live music, comedy & theatre shows.
+Especially, its location makes it an excellent choice for anyone staying at the Dublin Citi Hotel; or any area of Dublin Town.
+With this in mind, if you are attending an event at this venue is only a 3-min walk from the hotel.

 The Olympia, along with Dublin’s Gaiety Theatre and The Helix Theatre, presents an annual Christmas pantomime.

 Dublin’s Olympia Theatre started out as The Star of Erin Music Hall in 1879.
-The theatre was built on the site of a former saloon and music hall originally called Connell’s Monster Saloon in 1855.
+Before building the theatre, was Connell’s Monster Saloon, a former saloon and music hall.
 It was renamed Dan Lowrey’s Music Hall in 1881.
 In 1889 it was renamed again, this time to Dan Lowrey’s Palace of Varieties.
 It was finally designated its present-day title in 1923.

 In November 1974, the Olympia was forced to close following major structural damage when parts of the proscenium arch and the ceiling above collapsed during a break in rehearsals for a production of West Side Story.